Buy Warticon Online

 - Warticon cream is white and disappears once it’s soaked in, following application.
-Warticon solution is blue and may leave a temporary blue stain which will disappear soon after application.
+Warticon solution is blue and may cause the application area to turn blue throughout treatment.

 - Warticon solution is highly flammable.
 Keep your body away from fire following application of the medicine.